Email design system

 Example of an email template broken apart into modules.

-Modular design helps with
+An email design system helps with

 • Last minute requests